senriques/Blockchain-4010-Fall-2018/Assignments/A-01/Intro-To-Go.md

 You should find: [https://golang.org/dl/](https://golang.org/dl/).
 The page should look like
 ![Go Download Page](go-download.png)

+For Windows there is a `.msi` installer that is very good.
+It will automatically install go into `C:\go\` and setup your permissions.
+You can choose a different path for the install.
+Follow the instructions on the download site for Windows.

 Install at least version 1.10.3 of the language.
 On mac you download .pkg and click on it.
 On windows the .msi and run it (double click).
 On Linux...
 Follow the instructions on the download page for your flavor of Linux.